Class Information and dancewear

 Adult Beginners and Improvers Ballet Class

-This class is on Wednesday at 7.35pm is suitable for beginners, and newcomers are more than welcome.
+This class is on Wednesday at 7.15pm is suitable for beginners, and newcomers are more than welcome.
 Encouraging good posture, strength, fitness, coordination and quick thinking, this class is always popular.
 The sense of acheivement and boost to self confidence that this class can bring is enhanced by the wonderful feeling of moving to the music and dancing.
+It's also great fun.

 With new research, it is now recognised that regular dancing significantly resists the onset of dementia by encouraging the creation of new pathways in the brain, so keeping it active.
 Dancing always leaves you with a sense of wellbeing and enjoyment, as well as social and emotional benefits.

-The Grade 7 Adult Ballet Class on Monday at 7.35pm is suitable for ladies who have been attending class for some years or those who have been ballet trained in the past.
+The Grade 7 Adult Ballet Class on Monday at 7.15pm is suitable for ladies who have been attending class for some years or those who have been ballet trained in the past.
 The wonderful Grade 7 syllabus, though technically demanding, encourages a sense of performance and enjoyment of dancing, and a sense of wellbeing.
-Ladies in this adult class took their Grade 6 Presentation Class last year and are now working on Grade 7, which is a great achievement.
+Ladies in this adult class took their Grade 6 Presentation Class in 2016 and are now working on Grade 7, which is a great achievement.

 R.A.D.
 OFFICIAL BALLET UNIFORM & JAZZ WEAR